websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/understanding-service-stack-versions.md

-# DXP Cloud Service Stack Version Guide
+# Understanding Service Stack Versions

 The DXP Cloud service stack represents the major version of all of the services in your DXP Cloud environment.
 Each individual service may have a different minor version, but they all share the service stack version (e.g., version 4.x.x).